-- having regard to UN Security Council resolution 1325 (2000) on women and peace and security (WPS), - having regard to the European agenda on security 2015-2020, - having regard to the joint communication from the Commission and the High Representative of the Union for Foreign Affairs and Security Policy of 10 June 2020 entitled 'Tackling COVID-19 disinformation - Getting the facts right' (JOIN(2020)0008), - having regard to its resolution of 17 April 2020 on EU coordinated action to combat the COVID-19 pandemic and its consequences, - having regard to the Council conclusions on Security and Defence of 17 June 2020, - having regard to the Commission communication of 9 September 2020 entitled '2020 Strategic Foresight Report Charting the course towards a more resilient Europe', - having regard to the Council conclusions of 18 June 2019, 15 July 2019, 14 October 2019 and 12 December 2019, the statement of the EU Foreign Ministers of 15 May 2020 and the European Council conclusions of 20 June 20219 17 October 2019 and 1 October 2020 on Turkey's illegal activities in the Eastern Mediterranean and to the Council conclusions of 14 October 2019 on North-East Syria, - having regard to the Commission communication of 29 April 2020 entitled 'Support to the Western Balkans in tackling COVID-19 and the post-pandemic recovery - Commission contribution ahead of the EU-Western Balkans leaders' meeting on 6 May 2020' (COM(2020)0315), - having regard to Rule 54 of its Rules of Procedure, - having regard to the report of the Committee on Foreign Affairs (A9-0266/2020), - A. whereas Parliament has a duty and responsibility to exercise its democratic oversight over the common foreign and security policy (CFSP) and common security and defence policy (CSDP) and should get the necessary information in a transparent and timely manner as well as the effective means to fully fulfil this role, including as regards all defence industrial programmes; - B. whereas the EU's CFSP seeks to ensure security and stability while promoting the European values of freedom, democracy, equality, the rule of law and respect for human rights; - C. whereas the world is facing a situation of aggressive geopolitical competition which requires rapid and appropriate response mechanisms and capabilities in terms of foreign policy;
+- having regard to its resolution of 23 October 2020 on Gender Equality in EU's foreign and security policy, - having regard to the European Parliament recommendation of 13 March 2019 to the Council, the Commission and the Vice-President of the Commission / High Representative of the Union for Foreign Affairs and Security Policy on the scope and mandate for EU Special Representatives, - having regard to UN Security Council resolution 1325 (2000) on women and peace and security (WPS), - having regard to the European agenda on security 2015-2020, - having regard to the joint communication from the Commission and the High Representative of the Union for Foreign Affairs and Security Policy of 10 June 2020 entitled 'Tackling COVID-19 disinformation - Getting the facts right' (JOIN(2020)0008), - having regard to its resolution of 17 April 2020 on EU coordinated action to combat the COVID-19 pandemic and its consequences, - having regard to the Council conclusions on Security and Defence of 17 June 2020, - having regard to the Commission communication of 9 September 2020 entitled '2020 Strategic Foresight Report Charting the course towards a more resilient Europe', - having regard to the Council conclusions of 18 June 2019, 15 July 2019, 14 October 2019 and 12 December 2019, the statement of the EU Foreign Ministers of 15 May 2020 and the European Council conclusions of 20 June 2019, 17 October 2019 and 1 October 2020 on Turkey's illegal activities in the Eastern Mediterranean and to the Council conclusions of 14 October 2019 on North-East Syria, - having regard to the Commission communication of 29 April 2020 entitled 'Support to the Western Balkans in tackling COVID-19 and the post-pandemic recovery - Commission contribution ahead of the EU-Western Balkans leaders' meeting on 6 May 2020' (COM(2020)0315), - having regard to Rule 54 of its Rules of Procedure, - having regard to the report of the Committee on Foreign Affairs (A9-0266/2020), - A. whereas Parliament has a duty and responsibility to exercise its democratic oversight over the common foreign and security policy (CFSP) and common security and defence policy (CSDP) and should get the necessary information in a transparent and timely manner as well as the effective means to fully fulfil this role, including as regards all defence industrial programmes; - B. whereas the EU's CFSP seeks to ensure security and stability while promoting the